-The intermediate image that is located in the trinocular tube is the one that will be used for photography
+The intermediate image that is located in the trinocular tube is the one that will be used for photography.

 A basic trinocular head with no eyepieces inserted.
 The blue lines indicate the location of the intermediate image.

 The image in the trinocular tube must somehow be placed on the camera sensor.
 There are several ways of accomplishing this.
 But first there are some important factors that must be considered for best results.

-Microscope objectives are designed to very specific parameters including lens-to-subject distance and (for finite systems) a specific tube length.
+Microscope objectives are designed to very specific parameters including lens-tosubject distance and (for finite systems) a specific tube length.
 When your microscope head is set up properly and focus is achieved through the eyepieces these parameters are met, and optical quality can be maximized.
 With the possible exception of a very slight "fine-tuning", the focus should not be changed from proper eyepiece focus in order to provide accurate focus in a camera.
 While a poorly set-up camera can often be brought into focus by significantly changing the microscope focus (and thus losing proper focus in the eyepieces), this would upset the optical design parameters and can result in serious image degradation.
 And photomicrography is certainly more productive and enjoyable when the eyepiece focus and camera focus are the same ("parfocal").
-So the location of the intermediate image that will be utilized for photography should be considered "fixed".
-Focus is achieved with the viewing eyepieces, and only a slight (if any) fine adjustment made to bring the camera into focus.
+So the intermediate image that will be utilized for photography should be considered to be at a fixed location in the trinocular tube once the microscope viewing eyepieces are focused.
+Focus is achieved with the viewing eyepieces, and only a slight (if any) fine adjustment should be allowed to bring the camera into focus.

 Another key consideration is the "completeness" of the intermediate image.
 The majority of "finite" microscopes produced over the years did not correct for all optical aberrations in the objective alone.
-It was expected that the objectives would be used with eyepieces (for both viewing and photography).
-So the final color correction was accomplished in the eyepiece.
-These eyepieces are called "corrective" or "compensating" and are generally marked with a "K" or "C".
+It was expected that the objectives would be used with eyepieces (for both viewing and photography), and so these eyepieces were designed to provide the final color correction.
+Such eyepieces are called "corrective" or "compensating" and are generally marked with a "K" or "C".
 For this reason it is important that objectives be used with the eyepieces designated by their manufacturer.
 (While most manufacturers had corrective eyepieces there was no standardization as to type or degree of correction).
-If an objective designed to be used with compensating eyepieces is used without the expected additional correction provided by the proper eyepiece, there will be some amount of uncorrected chromatic aberration found in the final image.
-It may be small enough that it is not very troublesome, but it can also be very significant.
+If an objective designed to be used with compensating eyepieces is used an eyepiece that does not offer the proper correction, there will be some amount of uncorrected chromatic aberration found in the final image.
+It may be small enough that it is not very troublesome, but it can also be very significant at times.

 There are some exceptions.
-In 1976, Nikon introduced "CF" objectives that did not require chromatically corrective eyepieces.
-Current microscopes that use "infinity" optics do not require corrective eyepieces.
-(In some "infinity" systems, all corrections are done in the objective, while in others the tube lens makes some final color correction).

-Before contemplating a camera arrangement, it is important to ascertain if the microscopes intermediate image can be used "directly" (as with Nikon "CF" objectives and the newer "infinity" optical systems), or whether the image needs to pass through the proper corrective eyepiece before it can be used.
+In 1976, Nikon introduced 160mm tube length (i.e."finite) "CF" objectives that did not require chromatically corrective eyepieces.
+Current microscopes that use "infinity" optical systems do not require corrective eyepieces.
+(In some "infinity" systems, all corrections are done in the objective, while in others the internal tube lens makes some final color correction).
+Before contemplating a camera arrangement, it is important to ascertain if the microscopes intermediate image can be used "directly" (as with Nikon finite "CF" objectives and the newer "infinity" optical systems), or whether the image needs to pass through the proper corrective eyepiece before it can be used.

-There are several ways the trinocular tube intermediate image can be placed on a camera sensor.
+There are several ways the intermediate image in the trinocular tube can be placed on a camera sensor.